outworkers/morpheus/README.md

 - Use the common patterns you already see here, we've done a lot of work to make it easy.
 - Don't randomly import stuff.
 We are very big on alphabetized clean imports.
 - Morpheus uses ScalaStyle during Travis CI runs to guarantee you are complying with our guidelines.
-Since breaking the rules will result in a failed build, pleaase take the time to read through the guidelines beforehand.
+Since breaking the rules will result in a failed build, please take the time to read through the guidelines beforehand.